TheGreatPintoJ/PintoRecipes/README.md

 * All changes need a server restart to take effect
   * I have not yet found a problem with reloading instead, but you might run into problems so it's better to restart
 * Recipies might be shaped, but that does not mean they will be in that specific slot of the crafting grid.
 For example, the default `netherite_sword` recipe can be crafted anywhere on the grid, as long as the sword and ingot are in that configuration relative to each other.
-* Until requested, the only way to configure the recipe is in `recipes.yml`

 ### Errors/Bugs
 Make an issue in this project's repository